MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Scopes.md

 Get-Variable -Scope global
 ```

-A child scope doesn't inherit the variables, aliases, and functions from the
-parent scope.
-However, unless an item is private, the child scope can view the
-items in the parent scope.
-And, it can change the items by explicitly
+When a reference is made to a variable, alias, or function, PowerShell searches
+the current scope.
+If the item isn't found, the parent scope is searched.
+This
+search is repeated all they way up to the global scope.
+If a variable is
-specifying the parent scope, but the items aren't part of the child scope.
+private in a parent scope, the search through continues through the scope
+chain.
+[Example 4][01] shows the the effect of a private variable in a scope
+search.

 ## PowerShell scopes names